Calculus of Fractions for Quasicategories: (Co)limits in the localization

 depicts a marked homotopy $(\mSd \simp{1} \push_{\{ 0, 1 \}} \mSd \simp{1}) \times \maxm{(\simp{1})} \to (\mc{C}, W)$ from $F$ to $[v_1 f_1, v_2 f_2] \circ \msub$ (note the outer vertical 1-simplices in each component of the diagram are identified).
 This induces an $E^1$-homotopy in $\mEx(\mc{C}, W)$ from $F$ to $\msup \circ [v_1 f_1, v_2 f_2]$. \end{proof}

-With this, we may state a complete quasicategorical analogue of \cref{classical-fractions-colims}, giving a criterion for the existence of colimits in the localization. \begin{theorem} Let $(\mc{C}, W)$ be a marked quasicategory which is locally $\mathcal{U}$-small where $W$ is closed under 2-out-of-3. \begin{enumerate} \item Suppose $(\mc{C}, W)$ satisfies CLF and that, for any object $x \in \mc{C}$, the marked slice $U(\lpathloop{x})$ over $x$ is finally $\mathcal{U}$-small.
-Then, \begin{enumerate} \item for any finite colimit cone $\lambda \from K \join \simp{0} \to \mc{C}$, the composite
+With this, we may state a complete quasicategorical analogue of \cref{classical-fractions-colims}, giving a criterion for the existence of colimits in the localization. \begin{theorem} Let $(\mc{C}, W)$ be a marked quasicategory where $W$ is closed under 2-out-of-3. \begin{enumerate} \item If $(\mc{C}, W)$ satisfies CLF then: \begin{enumerate} \item for any finite colimit cone $\lambda \from K \join \simp{0} \to \mc{C}$, the composite